koraykoca/git-cheat-sheet/README.md

 git push
 ```

-_**PUll request**_ is made to ask owner of the project to pull your changes.
+_**Pull request**_ is created to ask owner of the project to pull your changes.
 You are asking the main/master repository's owner to pull files from your repository.
 This process is like following:

 - There is an accessible Repository,
 - You can fork it,